Akuli/python-tutorial/basics/editor-setup.md

 editors, and most programmers have a favorite editor that they use for everything and recommend to everyone.

-The editors can be broadly divided into three:-
+The editors can be broadly divided into three categories:

 #### The Basic Text Editors
 These editors are usually found in-built in the OS as part of its productive suite.
 They do not have features like